matthewgdv/miscutils/README.md

 The `CommandLine` class
 --------------------
-* Offer choices, allowing navigation using arrow keys
+* Offer choices inveractively on the console, allowing navigation using arrow keys
 * Supports multi-select
 * Offer YES/NO
 * Hide/show console